 The OpenSky Summer Skills programme, is a unique programme designed for young teenagers aged between 14 & 16 years old.
 The programme is intentionally aimed at teens in this age bracket due to the lack of employment opportunities given to them, due to their age.

-The programme gives participants an opportunity to work in a real working environment for a three-week paid work placement.
+The programme gives participants an opportunity to work in a real working environment for a four-week paid work placement.
 Participants are each given their own work space, laptop and company email for the duration of the programme, again creating a real-life work experience.

 A project is assigned to the group which requires them to work together as a team and independently.